A guide to buying cannabis seeds

 The downside is that, typically, they are less potent, but autoflower seeds are great for people who want to grow cannabis but don’t want to spend a lot of time doing it.

 How much do marijuana seeds cost?

 Cannabis seeds usually come in a pack of 10 or 12 seeds and start at around $40 a pack and go up from there.
 Some high-end genetics can run between $200 to $500 a pack.

-Feminized and autoflower seeds will cost more because more breeding work was put in to creating them and they take less time for the grower to get buds.
+Feminized and autoflower seeds will cost more because more breeding work was put in to create them, and they take less time for the grower to get buds.

-How many seeds should I buy?
+How many cannabis seeds should I buy?
 Are they all going to survive?